mkdoc/mkparse/doc/readme/introduction.md

 Designed for polyglot programmers to:

-* Combine comments from various files (HTML, CSS and Javacript for example)
+* Combine comments from various files (HTML, CSS and Javascript for example)
 * Parse comments from any language
 * Strip comments from any file
 * Separate comments into another file